tt-isv-org/scc/tutorial/index.md

     oc create -f rbac.yaml
     ```

+### Review what was done

+As a cluster-admin:

+* You created an SCC called `scc-tutorial-scc`.
+* You created a service account called `scc-tutorial-sa`.
+* You created a role and role binding, both called `use-scc-tutorial-scc`.

+As part of creating the role and role binding, you've associated the SCC with the role and bound it to the service account (SA).
+This associates the SA with the SCC such that any pod running as the SA has access to the SCC.

+In the next step, as a Deployer, you will use this SA to fix the deployment that failed to validate your security contexts in the previous step.

-## Create a deployment using the service account that can use the SCC
+## Step 4: Create a deployment using the service account that can use the SCC

 ### Now the deployment can be validated with an SCC